Skip to content

 Healing timelines differ depending on the type of fissure:

-If your fissure hasn’t improved in a few weeks despite self-care, it’s time to consider professional treatment.
+If your fissure hasn’t improved in a few weeks despite self-care, it’s time to consider professional treatment, especially when exploring non-surgical and medical options for managing anal fissures in Singapore.
 Delaying care can make healing slower and more complicated.

 When a Fissure Becomes Chronic